-include the following: 1) A nursing facility, 2) An institution for mental diseases, 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID), 4) A hospital, or 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid, including but not limited to, any setting: (a) Located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, (b) Located in a building on the grounds of or immediately adjacent to a public institution the publicly or privately operated facility, or (b) Any other setting that has the effect of isolating persons receiving Medicaid Home and Community-Based Services (HCBS).
-Appendix F: Participant-Rights F-3: State Grievance/Complaint System 1915c Intellectual Disabilities Developmental Disabilities Waiver The MS Department of Mental Health operates a grievance system through the Office of Consumer Support (OCS) within the Bureau of Quality Management, Operations, and Standards.
-Within the past year, OCS has revised treatment, (b)Located in a building on the grounds of or immediately adjacent to a public institution the publicly or privately operated facility, or (b)Any other setting that has the effect of isolating persons receiving Medicaid Home and Community-Based Services Distronics Walver its grievance system to be more consumer and family friendly and eliminate perceived barriers associated with the grievance process.
-OCS accepts a broad range of grievances.
-Grievances often include, but are not limited to, dissatisfaction with an individual service provider, dissatisfaction with a provider agency, alleged violations of individual rights, environmental issues, and access to services.
-Individuals, family members, caregivers, or other interested parties have multiple avenues for filing a grievance.
-Grievances are received by phone, written format, or email.
-Upon receipt of a grievance, a Consumer Advocate within the Office of Consumer Supports categorizes the grievance based on an established level system.
-Information that differentiates the grievance process from the fair hearing process is disseminated to the individual and their family members during the initial enrollment and annually thereafter.
-Also, the individual is informed that they do not have to file a grievance prior to requesting a fair hearing.
-All grievances are resolved within 30 days of OCS receipt.
-The individual filing the grievance is provided formal notification from the
+include the following:

+include the following:

+1)A nursing facility,

+2)An institution for mental diseases,

+3)An intermediate care facility for

+individuals with intellectual disabilities

+(ICF/IID),

+4)A hospital, or

+5)Any other locations that have qualities

+of an institutional setting, as determined

+by the Division of Medicaid, including

+but not limited to, any setting:

+(a)Located in a building that is also a

+publicly or privately operated facility

+that provides inpatient institutional

+treatment,

+(b)Located in a building on the grounds

+of or immediately adjacent to a public

+institution the publicly or privately

+operated facility, or

+(b)Any other setting that has the effect of

+isolating persons receiving Medicaid

+Home and Community-Based Services

+(HCBS).

+The following language will be deleted

+The following language will be deleted with the 2018 ID/DD waiver renewal to

+comply with 42 CFR 441.301(c)(4)(iv):

+Community Respite services are

+generally provided in the afternoon,

+early evening, and on weekends.

+carry evening, and on weekends.

+Appendix F: The MS Department of Current language is in compliance with

+Participant-Rights Mental Health operates a and supports 42 CFR 441.301(c)(4)(i)-

+F-3: State grievance system through (v) of the Final Rule

+Grievance/Complaint the Office of Consumer

+System Support (OCS) within the

+1915c Intellectual Bureau of Quality

+Disabilities Management, Operations,

+Developmental and Standards.
+Within the

+Disabilities Waiver past year, OCS has revised

+its grievance system to be

+more consumer and family

+friendly and eliminate

+perceived barriers

+• , 1 • ,1 ,1

+associated with the

+grievance process.
+OCS

+accepts a broad range of

+grievances.
+Grievances

+often include, but are not

+limited to, dissatisfaction

+with an individual service

+provider, dissatisfaction

+with a provider agency,

+alleged violations of

+individual rights,

+environmental issues, and

+access to services.

+Individuals, family

+members, caregivers, or

+other interested parties

+have multiple avenues for

+filing a grievance.

+Grievances are received by

+phone, written format, or

+email.
+Upon receipt of a

+grievance, a Consumer Advocate within the Office

+of Consumer Supports

+categorizes the grievance

+based on an established

+level system.
+Information

+that differentiates the

+grievance process from the

+fair hearing process is

+disseminated to the

+individual and their family

+members during the initial

+enrollment and annually

+thereafter.
+Also, the

+individual is informed that

+they do not have to file a

+grievance prior to

+requesting a fair hearing.

+All grievances are resolved

+within 30 days of OCS

+receipt.
+The individual

+filing the grievance is

+provided formal

+notification from the